Pdani001/Rankup/README.md

 # Rankup
 This plugin was mainly created for Personal use, but I published its source code, so people can help contribute, if I do an error in the code.

+For help, visit the [Wiki page](https://github.com/Pdani001/Rankup/wiki) of the plugin.

 Dependencies:
 * Vault
 * A permission manager plugin (e.g. PermissionsEX)